Pascoal98/LDTS-Xelda/docs/README.md

 ![](images/deadcode.png)

 ### **Feature envy and message chains**
-As the result of the **MVC** (Model-View-Controller) pattern some of the controllers use is narrowed to its model method calls.
+As the result of the **MVC** (Model-View-Controller) pattern some controllers use is narrowed to its model method calls.
 Our controller envies its model.
 Also, in order to access a certain model's parameter it is mandatory to start by making a request to its controller.

 ---